 Also worth to look at are works by Paul Cézanne, like ‘Pears and a Knife’ and ‘Jar and Fruit’.
 Fruit is very common in his still life paintings and again, the colors tend to be quite vibrant.
 Entering the modern period, artists start to get some distance from realism, deconstructing what they see into simpler shapes and colors.

-Henri Matisse is another great example.
+Henri Matisse is another great example of still life painting.
 One of my favorite artists from his period.
 I recommend looking up works such as ‘Fruit and Coffeepot’.
 The light is so beautifully captured, invoking a great sense of calm.

 Later on, his works become more vibrant, using almost only primary colors and sometimes even made with collages.
 ‘The Egyptian Curtain’ is one example and I really like how the black is used and how much we see of it.
 Black is a kind of color we don’t see a lot in paintings, especially not in such great quantities.
 This exploration of color and breaking the boundaries is something that marks the modern period of art and is worth to explore!